medmcqa/medmcqa/README.md

 ## Model Submission and Test Set Evaluation

-For new submissions, Please use the test-set to evaluate the model and send the predictions along with unique question id in csv format
+To preserve the integrity of test results, we do not release the test set's ground-truth to the public.
+Instead, we require you to use the test-set to evaluate the model and send the predictions along with unique question id in csv format

 | id    | Prediction (correct option)  |
 | :-------------: |:-------------:|